pingsoli/av-learning/src/Player/note.md

 ---
 #### Some noise when playing audio at middle ?
-at beginning, Audio AVPacket Queue will be full, then starts to decrease, at last, wait a long time to get a audio AVPacket, because current thread is stucked at `videoPktQueue.Push(tmpPkt)`.
+At beginning, Audio AVPacket Queue will be full, then starts to decrease, at last, wait a long time to get a audio AVPacket, because current thread is stucked at `videoPktQueue.Push(tmpPkt)`.

 at last, I found the problem